Cheryl enjoys researching and sharing little known facts about celebrities with her readers

 Consider taking a stroll in your bare feet after it has rained and enjoy the fresh relaxing smell that comes after the clouds have showered the earth.
 You can also water the grass yourself any time you choose, with a hose or sprinkler.
 Be sure to take your time and walk slowly and purposefully.
 Breath deep and relax as you allow the earth to rejuvenate your body and soul.If you are out when the sun is hot, be sure to utilize sunscreen.
 I just ran through my back yard barefoot and the temperature is 34.
 It felt great.

 Walking outside on the grass has additional benefits you will be partaking of.
 The fact that you are moving your feet is exercise and you are also getting fresh air which is always in order.
-Taking a stroll in the early morning sun,(between 9:30-11:00 AM) increases vitamin D levels and also boosts production of the feel-good hormone serotonin, which improves your mood.
+Taking a stroll in the early morning sun,(between 9:30-11:00 AM) increases vitamin D levels from the sun and also boosts production of the feel-good hormone serotonin, which improves your mood.
 If you are walking near trees you will be increasing your oxygen intake.
 If you reach out and touch a tree you will enjoy additional earthing and grounding benefit

 There Is another belief related to the grass, although not proven by medical science.
 Staring at the green grass is supposed to improve eyesight.
 There have been no magical properties found in the grass, (as of yet).
 The reasoning behind this theory is that looking at the ground is from a distance strengthens the eyes, unlike staring at a computer screen which is close up and causes strain.